Lois Chiles: Early and personal life

 Chiles studied at the University of Texas at Austin and the former Finch College in New York City, where she was discovered by a Glamour editor looking for a young woman to feature on the cover of the magazine's annual college issue.
 She landed the job and soon had contracts with Wilhelmina Models in New York and Elite Models in Paris.
 Later, she studied acting under Roy London and Sandy Meisner, among many others.
-In her New York years, she befriended among others, Tennessee Williams, as well as Andy Warhol, Maureen Stapleton, and models Patty Hanson and Grace Jones.
+In her New York years, she befriended Tennessee Williams, Andy Warhol, Maureen Stapleton, and models Patty Hanson and Grace Jones.

-Chiles moved from New York to Los Angeles around 1978 when she felt she no longer wanted to pursue modeling and focus on acting only.
-It was also around this time that she lost her younger brother to cancer.
+Chiles moved from New York to Los Angeles around 1978 to focus only on acting, leaving her modeling career behind.
+During this time, she lost her younger brother to cancer.
 Clay Chiles was 25 when he died in 1978 at M.D.
-Anderson of non-Hodgkins lymphoma, which affected her deeply.
+Anderson of non-Hodgkins lymphoma.
+Her brother's death affected Chiles deeply.

-She dated Don Henley but the relationship ended, and later for a time, dated William S. Paley.
+Chiles dated Eagles founding member, musician Don Henley, but their relationship eventually ended.
+Later for a time, she dated William S. Paley.
 In 2005, she married money manager Richard Gilder.
 They were both honorary co-chairs of Northfield Mount Hermon, a school in Massachusetts.
 Gilder donated money to the school and they named the Chiles Theater after her.
 Gilder died in 2020.